gcash/bchd/avalanche/spec.md

 take a minimum of 1.34 seconds to send off enough requests to finalize the transaction.
 Add network latency on top of that and we expect most transactions to finalize in 2 to 3 seconds.

+> So 134 round trip messages?
+Given that transactions currently need 1 round trip, this will have a major effect on scalability.
+> Are we effectively trading CPU POW for network Proof-of-Bandwidth?

 If a transaction flips state from `Rejected` to `Accepted` the node must mark all double spends of that transaction as `Rejected` and reset their confidence counters to zero.